-The Focus on Ability Film Festival, presented by Nova Employment, asks film makers to ‘Focus on the Ability’ of people with a disability and tell a story on film for the world to view.
-In 2018, AWG have sponsored the Official Selection Best Australian Screenplay for Short Film, and will award the winning writer a 12-month AWG membership, a place on AWG’s Pathways Program, and a 12-month mentorship with an AWG full member.
+The Focus on Ability Film Festival, presented by Nova Employment, asked film makers to ‘Focus on the Ability’ of people with a disability and tell a story on film for the world to view.
+In 2018, AWG sponsored the Official Selection Best Australian Screenplay for Short Film, and awarded the winning writer a 12-month AWG membership, a place on AWG’s Pathways Program, and a 12-month mentorship with an AWG full member.

 In August 2018, the Diversity and Inclusion Advisory Committee partnered with Co-Curious to run a Note-taking Masterclass to train emerging writers in the skilful art of note-taking.
 Run by highly experienced and accomplished AWG Full Members Niki Aken, Michael Drake and Mithila Gupta, the masterclass included a practical exercise with a mock writers' room, with individual feedback provided to the participants on their 'notes', and a final master set of notes developed by the group.
 Find the full list of note-takers here.